daniel88li/react-tictactoe/README.md

+# React tutorial code for tic-tac-toe game

+This demo is from the reactjs.org [tutorial](https://reactjs.org/tutorial/tutorial.html).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).